FreeBSD's New Code of Conduct - Slashdot

 define "developers", after Rust's patch that systematically rewrote the docs to de-genderise the text, I think you might see thousands of commits, all of which are pointless, on one of the forks.

 Last sentence in the policy.
-(Score:4, Insightful)
+(Score:3, Insightful)

 This Code of Conduct is based on the example policy from the Geek Feminism wiki.